toddcf/color-game/README.md

-# Color Game
+# The Great RGB Color Guessing Game

-View the RGB code and guess which color it corresponds to.
+View the RGB code and click on the color you think it represents!